Thore-Adams1/semi-classical-slab-response-function/README.md

                         where A and B are integers.
 Ranges of floating point numbers can be specified as '[VALUEA]:[VALUEB]:[STEPS]', where steps is the number of steps
+  -d {64,128,256}, --dtype {64,128,256}
+                        Complex data type to use for calculations.

 Processing:
   -x, --use-subprocesses
                         Use subprocesses.
   -g, --gpu             Use the GPU.
 Requires a CUDA-enabled GPU and CuPy to be installed.
+  -G GPU_IDS [GPU_IDS ...], --gpu-ids GPU_IDS [GPU_IDS ...]
-  --gpu-id              GPU id.
-Default's to the first available gpu.
+                        Id(s) of GPUs)s to use.
+Default's to the first available cuda-capable gpu.
+Implies --gpu.
-  -m MAX_SUBPROCESSES, --max-subprocesses MAX_SUBPROCESSES
+  -A, --all-gpus        Use all available GPUs.
+Implies --gpu.
+  -m SUBPROCESS_COUNT, --subprocess-count SUBPROCESS_COUNT
                         Use this many subprocesses.
-Defaults to the processor core count.
+Defaults to the processor core count, unless --gpu is specified, in which case it defaults to 1 per GPU in use.

 Output:
   -w, --write           Write a pickle file with the resultant array.